nodejs/node/doc/api/tls.md

 added: v0.11.4
 -->

+* {Buffer}

-Returns the ASN.1 encoded TLS session or `undefined` if no session was negotiated.
-Can be used to speed up handshake establishment when reconnecting to the server.
+Returns the TLS session data or `undefined` if no session was negotiated.
+On the client, the data can be provided to the `session` option of [`tls.connect()`][] to resume the connection.
+On the server, it may be useful for debugging.

+See [Session Resumption][] for more information.

 ### tlsSocket.getTLSTicket()
 <!-- YAML
 added: v0.11.4
 -->

+* {Buffer}

-Returns the TLS session ticket or `undefined` if no session was negotiated.
+For a client, returns the TLS session ticket if one is available, or `undefined`.
+For a server, always returns `undefined`.

-This only works with client TLS sockets.
-Useful only for debugging, for session reuse provide `session` option to [`tls.connect()`][].
+It may be useful for debugging.

+See [Session Resumption][] for more information.

 ### tlsSocket.localAddress
 <!-- YAML